Pakistan: What's behind the armed insurgency in Balochistan? – DW – 08/27/2024

 The ethnic Baloch, who constitute a majority in Balochistan, are angry with the Pakistani government for what they perceive as unfair exploitation of their region's resources.

-These accusations of exploitation have fueled the BLA's insurgency and led to increased militant activities, which has escalated over recent days, highlighting the growing discontent among the Baloch population.
+These accusations of exploitation have fueled the BLA's insurgency and led to increased militant activities, which have escalated over recent days, highlighting the growing discontent among the Baloch population.

 Monday's attacks coincided with the 18th anniversary of the death of Nawab Akbar Bugti, a former Baloch nationalist leader.